getsolus/help-center-docs/software/desktop-environments/en.md

 +++
-title = "Desktop Environments" lastmod = "2017-05-26T18:48:51+03:00"
+title = "Desktop Environments" lastmod = "2018-08-10T19:28:54+02:00"
 aliases = ["/articles/software/gnome-shell/en/"]
 +++
 # Desktop Environments

 Solus offers a [multitude of desktop environments](/solus/experiences/), ranging from the feature-rich and modern Budgie to the traditional MATE experience.
+It is recommended to use the ISO for a specific desktop environment but it is possible to install them afterwards if you wish to do try one out.

 ## Budgie